Boundedness of hyperbolic varieties: Proof of and corollaries

-For all of the other constant $K$-analytic varieties $Z_{K}^{\an}$, take any permissible open cover and choose a labeling of them such that $d_{X_K^{\an}}$ is continuous, which is possible by \autoref{lemma:pseudometricontinuous}.
-Since the definition of the $K$-Kobayashi pseudo-metric involves taking the infimum over all constant $K$-analytic spaces, the choices of permissible open covers of $Y_{i,K}^{\an}$ will automatically imply that for any distinct pair of points $x,y\in C_K^{\an}$ and any $K$-morphism $f\colon C_K^{\an} \to X_K^{\an}$, the equality
+For all of the other constant $K$-analytic subvarieties $Z_{K}^{\an}$, take any permissible cover and labeling of them, and let $\uusV$ denote the above choices of permissible cover on every constant $K$-analytic subvariety of $X_K^{\an}$.
+Since the definition of the $K$-Kobayashi pseudo-metric involves taking the infimum over all constant $K$-analytic varieties, the choices of permissible covers of $Y_{i,K}^{\an}$ will automatically imply that for any distinct pair of points $x,y\in C_K^{\an}$ and any $k$-morphism $f\colon C_K^{\an} \to X_K^{\an}$, the equality

 will hold. \end{proof}